Thiago Monteiro (tennis): 2014–2015: Injuries, second doubles title

-2016: ATP World Tour and top 100 debut, Maiden Challenger Title
+2016: ATP Tour and top 100 debut, first Challenger title

 Ranked at the beginning of the year at No. 463, Thiago started strong, qualifying to Torneo de Mendoza main draw and reaching the quarterfinals, where Monteiro lost to eventual champion Gerald Melzer in straight sets.
 The left-hander received a wildcard invite to Vivo Tennis Cup main draw, where he reached the semifinals of a Challenger event for the first time, losing again to the 'would-be' champion of the tournament, this time to Facundo Bagnis.

 This performance led him to receive a wildcard into Rio Open main draw where he would face Jo-Wilfried Tsonga, the third seed and world No. 9 at the time.
 Thiago (ranked No. 338) stunned Tsonga in three sets, to set a meeting with Pablo Cuevas.
 Monteiro lost in straight sets, and his opponent won the tournament, defeating Guido Pella in the final.
 The surprise performance led Monteiro to receive a second wildcard, this time to play into Brasil Open main draw.
 Thiago started strong, defeating two Spaniards, Nicolás Almagro in the first round and Daniel Muñoz de la Nava in the second, to reach the third round and set another battle against Pablo Cuevas.
 Thiago triumphed in the first set this time, but Cuevas turned the game and won the match.
 Cuevas also won this tournament, beating Pablo Carreño Busta in the final.

 After rising 98 positions in the rankings, Thiago returned to play on Challenger events, this time all over America.
 Playing in four tournaments, he reached the semifinals in two of them.
 The first one was the Challenger ATP Cachantún Cup, where he lost to countryman Rogério Dutra Silva, in March.
 The other semifinal was his second Challenger event in Brazil in 2016, the São Paulo Challenger de Tênis, where seeded third, he lost to Gonzalo Lama in three sets.

 Returning to Europe, Thiago entered the Open du Pays d'Aix draw unseeded, and with a strong performance, he conquered the title by beating Carlos Berlocq in the final.
 Thiago played two other tournaments without the same success, before entering the French Open qualifying draw as the 30th seed.
 Monteiro was beaten in straight sets by Ruben Bemelmans.
 A week later, Monteiro had a rematch with Bemelmans in the first round of the Franken Challenge, defeating him in straight sets.
 Thiago later lost in the quarterfinals to Tobias Kamke.
 Playing in another clay tournament in France, Monteiro reached a second Challenger final, this time at the Open Sopra Steria de Lyon.
 Seeded 5th, he faced another Belgian this time, Steve Darcis.
 The left-hander took the first set, but the Belgian grew in the match, turning it into three sets.